-The council believes that the effective development and implementation of the community plan will deliver outcomes to all members of the local community.
+The council believes that the effective development and implementation of the community plan will deliver outcomes to all members of the local community including people living in, visiting, working or studying in the borough and will also affect future generations.
 It will have a positive impact on everyone, irrespective of their age.